mellaurie/tone/pages/02.may-2020/09.tools/01.overview/01.priorities/topic.md

 The acronym stands for different considerations that come into play:

-> - Students
+- Students
-> - Ease of use
+- Ease of use
-> - Cost
+- Cost
-> - Teaching functions, including pedagogical affordances of media
+- Teaching functions, including pedagogical affordances of media
-> - Interaction
+- Interaction
-> - Organizational Issues
+- Organizational Issues
-> - Networking
+- Networking
-> - Security and privacy
+- Security and privacy

-The SECTIONS model is useful for thinking about technology at a macro level, but it may not be terribly practical in an instructor's everyday practice.
+The SECTIONS model is useful for thinking about technology at a macro level, but taken as a whole, it may not be terribly practical in an instructor's everyday practice.

 If you would like, you can read more at the link below.